3. Base Instructions#

 ret

-The example function in Listing 3.3.3 illustrates the base plus register offset addressing modes.
+The example function in Listing 3.3.3 illustrates the base plus register offset addressing mode.
 The ldr w4, [x0, x1] instruction uses LDR (register).
 This means that the effective memory address is calculated by adding the 64-bit value in X0 to the value in X1.
-In this case, the effective address for the load is given by adding the values in X0 and X1.
 The effective address for the store str w4, [x2, x3] is given by adding the values in X2 and X3.

 Pre-indexed: [base, #imm]!